We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Home equity sharing

 Home equity sharing is a fairly new option in the home equity market.
-It’s a type of investment deal in which a borrower lets a company buy a portion of the equity in their home, in addition to a share of any changes to the equity in the future.
+It’s a type of investment deal in which a borrower lets a company buy a portion of the equity in their home in addition to future changes to the equity.
 In this type of arrangement, the homeowner pays the funds back as a lump sum when the term of the contract ends, they sell the home or buy out the investor.

 Pros